Your compassion saves lives.

 —James McDowell, Head of Global Emergency Response Team

-Local organisations and volunteers are doing what they can to support refugees from Ukraine, but they are overwhelmed as the fighting intensifies.
+The outpouring of support for refugees has been truly incredible.
+We mustn’t stop.
+This crisis is evolving quickly and rebuilding where we can will take years.
+Local organisations and volunteers are doing what they can, but they are overwhelmed as the fighting continues.
 We are on the ground providing urgent support to displaced families and the communities that host them.

 For more than 30 years we have been responding to conflict-driven emergencies just like this one.
 Our Global Emergency Response Team is taking action.
 Will you join us?